aleris/ReadME-RoTex-Corpus-Builder/readme.md

 The built corpus is available for download as .tar.gz files for each individual source and as a single big file containing the entire text.

+_Note: In a previous version the text was also run through a sentence builder which recovered sentences from broken text.
+This is not applied any more to keep the text as close to the original as possible.
+Have a look at `BufferedSentenceReader` if you want to apply the sentence builder yourself, is working pretty well (see unit tests) but it fails in some cases, as is not using any named entity detection and the abbreviation detector is rule based._

 # Prerequisites

 * *[DEX Online](https://github.com/dexonline/dexonline)* - A MariaDB database with DEX needs to be available